 Boiling eggs in Chae Son National Park, Lampang

-Lampang's domestic airport is not far away from the city center, and you can take a direct flight from Bangkok to Lampang.
+By Air: Lampang's domestic airport is not far away from the city center, and you can take a direct flight from Bangkok to Lampang.
 Nok Air currently runs some flights to Lampang on specific days during the week, while Bangkok Airways has daily flights from Bangkok to Lampang

-Lampang lies on the main Bangkok to Chiang Mai line, this town is easily reachable by train from Bangkok or Chiang Mai.
+By Train: Lampang lies on the main Bangkok to Chiang Mai line, this town is easily reachable by train from Bangkok or Chiang Mai.
 The train station in Lampang is at the junction of Thanon Surane and Talart Rat Roads.
 From Chiang Mai, you need 2.5 hours on the train to get to Lampang, and it costs around 23baht.
 Bangkok train ticket fair varies depending on the train and carriage class.

-The main Lampang bus station is on Thanon Jant Surin.
+By Bus: The main Lampang bus station is on Thanon Jant Surin.
 You can easily get to Lampang by bus from other cities or provinces such as Chiang Mai, Bangkok, Phitsanulok, or Chiang Rai.